AaronRandall/Doodle/README.md

 Mac: Double-click to launch 'Font Book', and click 'Install Font'.
 Tick the checkbox next to the font name, and click 'Install Checked'.

-Windows: Right-click the file and select 'Install'.
+Windows: Right-click and select 'Install'.